ercananlama/JQSQL/README.md

 	In built folder, you find a small application named JQSQL.Management.exe.
 	With this tool, you can install JQSQL in your MS SQL Server databases.
 	This is the recommended way in most cases.

-## Technical requirements and specification

-JQSQL is built to work with MS SQL Server with version 2005 and higher.
-It uses .net framework 3.5.
-SampleDb is a database backup which was created on MS SQL Server 2008 R2.

 For more information and technical details, please visit [wiki](https://github.com/ercananlama/JQSQL/wiki)